 Each border crossing has two names—one for Jordanian side (King Hussein Bridge) and one for Israeli side (Allenby).

-How to Cross the Border at King Hussein Bridge (Allenby) Crossing:
+How to Cross the Border From Jordan to Israel at King Hussein Bridge (Allenby) Crossing:

 How to Get to the Border: